 In the Spring of 2015, we purchased nine vacant lots from the Detroit Land Bank Authority on the 200 block of Manistique and Ashland.
 Shortly thereafter, we received a series of three LEAP (Lower Eastside Action Plan) Beautification grants which were used to clean up the lots, maintain them and install a cedar split-rail fence around the land's perimeter.

 In conjunction with Michigan Community Resources, we received a generous Kresge Foundation grant in 2016 to launch a cut-flower business on these properties.
 The Garden Detroit was chosen because of our farming experience, our organization skills and our passion to transform vacant land for the betterment of the community by establishing a demonstration land-use model of how non-edible crops can be cultivated to generate enough capital to pay property taxes and maintain the land.

 One aim of Detroit Abloom is to popularize what we believe to be one of the world's most beautiful flowers – the dahlia.
 Their saturated colors, extraordinary shapes and hypnotic symmetry are only part of what makes them remarkable; they are also resilient when cut, lasting up to a week when vase water is changed frequently.

 Detroit Abloom is proud to be a pioneer of cut-flower farming in Detroit.
 We hope our efforts will go beyond beautifying vacant land and creating meaningful jobs; our deepest wish is that Detroit will inspire the world by becoming a place where anyone can come for community, healing and love.
 We envision Detroit blooming from within, as more and more people express their love for one another, and outwardly, by growing dahlias, until we see love and dahlias growing everywhere.

-We offer a flower bouquet CSA program (June through October), DIY buckets of cut flowers, and bouquet programs for businesses and events.
+We offer a flower bouquet CSA program (June through October), DIY buckets of cut flowers, and flower arrangements for weddings, businesses and events.
 For information about these programs, please Contact Us.